-- On the next window click the Choose button and select Windows 10 64-bit ISO file from computer.
-Destination disk will be your 16GB USB drive and hit Continue button (Your flash drive will be formatted to confirm that your want to do that).
+- On the next window click the Choose button and select the Windows 10 64-bit ISO file from the computer.
+Destination disk will be your 16GB USB drive and hit Continue button (Your flash drive will be formatted to confirm that you want to do that).

 - Now, Boot Camp will start downloading Windows files and drivers on USB flash drive and will take some time, so be patient.

-- Follow the Windows Setup on screen instructions its easy, it will ask you to select a partition (Where do you want to install Windows?) just make sure you select the Boot Camp partition that you created for Windows 10 in previous step.
+- Follow the Windows Setup on-screen instructions its easy, it will ask you to select a partition (Where do you want to install Windows?) just make sure you select the Boot Camp partition that you created for Windows 10 in the previous step.

 - Install drivers: Boot Camp copied some drivers on USB flash drive that you need to install manually If Boot Camp drivers setup didn’t run automatically after installing Windows.
 So, open the USB drive and run the